junga-com/bg-core/readme.md

 The creq system automates the process of checking to make sure that the action is needed before performing it.
 Creq stands for 'configuration required'.
 A creq class is similar to a command or function name.
 It takes command line arguments just like a command and the creq class combined with its arguments is called a creq statement.

-bg-creqApply is an external command that lets you run a creq statement on its own, executing the apply operation.
-The creq statement in the following commands is `cr_fileExists /tmp/foo`
+bg-creqApply is an external command that lets you run a creq statement on its own, executing the apply operation only if it is required.
+The creq statement in the following command is `cr_fileExists /tmp/foo`
 ```bash
 $ bg-creqApply -v cr_fileExists /tmp/foo
 APPLIED : fileExists /tmp/foo